-5 Tanabata Festivals Around Japan: Celebrate a Great Romance of Japanese Folklore
+Tanabata Around Japan: 5 Places to Celebrate a Great Romance of Japanese Folklore

 The Tanabata story is about quite literally star-crossed lovers.

 Each year, on the seventh of July, two stars appear to dance around each other in the nighttime sky.
-In Japan this day is called Tanabata (七夕), literally the evening of the 7th.
-The two stars are thought to be Orihime, who is the weaver star, and Hikoboshi, the cowherd star.
-These are very real stars; in English we usually call these two heavenly bodies Vega and Altair.
-But Orihime and Hikoboshi are part of a legend of great romance, making the 7th of July a day to celebrate their story.
-Some even think of it as something of a traditional Japanese take on Valentine's Day, making it a fun day for couples.
-(Of course, Japan takes actual Valentine's Day quite seriously as well!)
-But anyone can celebrate the holiday, writing down their wishes for the year and hanging them on bamboo plants.
+In Japan this day is celebrated as the festival called Tanabata (七夕), which literally means "the evening of the 7th."
+In Japan, the two stars at the center of the Tanabata story have names: Orihime, the weaver star, and Hikoboshi, the cowherd star.
+In truth, these are actually two very real stars.
+In English we usually call these two heavenly bodies Vega and Altair.
+But the legendary figures of Orihime and Hikoboshi are the stars of a great romance in Japanese mythology, and the 7th of July is a day to celebrate their story.
+Some even think of Tanabata as something of a traditional Japanese take on Valentine's Day, making it a particularly fun day for couples.
+(Although Japan takes actual Valentine's Day quite seriously as well!)
+But anyone can celebrate the holiday by visiting shrines and gathering with loved ones, writing down their wishes for the year, and hanging them on long lengths of bamboo in hopes that they come true.
 Tanabata celebrations around the country are fun to visit with that special someone, or whoever else you may be spending time with!
-Especially if you've already checked out some of the other major festivals in Japan
+If you've already checked out some of the other major festivals in Japan

 Jishu Shrine's Love Fulfillment Tanabata Festival